 How Essential Oils and Your Dentist Can Treat Receding Gums

-Receding gums occur when the margin of your gum tissue surrounding the teeth begin to pull back or wear away, exposing more of your teeth or even the root of a tooth.
-Unfortunately, gum recession can cause gaps to form between your gum line and teeth, which can result in bacterial infections.
+Receding gums occur when the margin of your gum tissue surrounding the teeth begins to pull back or wear away, exposing more of your teeth or even the root of a tooth.
+Unfortunately, gum recession can cause gaps between your gum line and teeth, resulting in bacterial infections.
 Without gum recession treatment, the bone structures and supporting tissues of your teeth may be damaged, resulting in tooth loss.

 When it comes to receding gums, both you and your dentist can work together to remedy your gums.
 Professional treatment, as well as using essential oils, can help treat receding gums effectively.